 Education and Background

-Dr. Frisch graduated from the MCP Hahnemann School of Medicine (now Drexel University College of Medicine) in Philadelphia in 2002.
-He completed his surgical internship and orthopaedic surgery residency at the Albert Einstein Medical Center, also in Philadelphia.
-Then he moved across the country to complete a Spine Fellowship at the University of California at San Francisco.
+Dr. Frisch graduated from the MCP/Hahnemann School of Medicine in Philadelphia in 2002.
+He completed his orthopedic surgery residency at the Albert Einstein Medical Center in Philadelphia in 2007 and his Spine Surgery Fellowship at the University of California San Francisco in 2008.